A fight is raging outside the trenches of WWI.

 But she wasn’t just difficult in her day, even today she is a very uncomfortable heroine…

 Writer Janet Watson Kruse has collaborated with creatives Jane Woollard and Chris Thompson.
-With the help of Ettie’s biographer, Jane Tolerton, Coburg RSL, and the Centenary of Anzac we have developed a brand new show about Ettie’s life.
+With the help of Ettie’s biographer, Jane Tolerotn,and the Centenary of Anzac we have developed a brand new show about Ettie’s life.
 We reckon it will be enjoyed by people who are interested in the ‘other’ side of history, in feisty women and challenging ideas.

-We will add costumes, sound and lighting and mount it with the incredible support of Coburg RSL and Moreland City Council in 2019
+We now need to add costumes, sound and lighting and mount it with the incredible support of Coburg RSL and Moreland City Council in October 2019

 You can help us change that.

 We have a working script.
-Now our show needs a great soundscape and lighting to really make it sing.
-Once we have sound and lighting design we will be in a good position to tour.
+Now we need the design elements to really make it sing.
+Then we can tour!
 We have been awarded an Arts Activation Grant by the City of Moreland.
 However we really need your help to pay for good design.

 We deeply appreciate the support of those we know and send our passionate gratitude to those arts angels we have not yet met.